Garet Brown, Vice President

 I wanted to serve on SBA so that I can continue to build relationships with my classmates and faculty members, while also acting as a resource for my peers.
 One of my favorite parts of Cal Western is the community, and I want to ensure that all students feel welcomed, understood, and supported.

-Hello, my name is Carly Brown and I am the continuing 1L Representative for SBA.
+Hello, my name is Carly Brown and I am currently a 2L Representative for SBA.
+Last year I served as a 1L Representative.
 Prior to law school, I received certification as a suicide prevention counselor for teens.
 As well, I have worked in entertainment (on the agency representation side for film/tv on Netflix and HBO), at a top 50 ranked law firm (finance and leasing transactions involving commercial aircraft) and most recently at the Santa Monica City Attorney’s Office.

 I joined SBA because I wanted to help create an environment where every member of the student body feels heard.
 Especially during these times, it is crucial for the student body to feel connected to each other and have direct access to administration.
 I am mindful of this and will continue to make it my goal to facilitate sincere conversation that reflects the experience of each student.